-Cresties are some of the easiest pets to take care of, but that is until you see some dreaded diarrhea in their tank and wonder what went wrong.
+Cresties are some of the easiest pets to take care of, but that is until you see some dreaded diarrhea in their

 The main reasons why crested geckos have diarrhea is due to internal parasites, stress, and having too much liquid in their diet.
 Diarrhea can be usually resolved at home by making changes in the diet and the enclosure, but conditions like infections require veterinary intervention.

 This article goes into detail about the many reasons why crested geckos can have diarrhea and how you can handle the situation, alongside additional tips and advice.
 Read on!

 Figuring out why your crestie has diarrhea can be hard, but here are some reasons why it might have happened:

 Persistent diarrhea usually pinpoints internal parasites, which is the most common cause of diarrhea in crested geckos.
 These parasites usually enter the system after a reptile ingests fecal matter or insects that are carriers.

 Parasites that affect the intestine can disrupt the digestive processes, resulting in diarrhea, lethargy, and even vomiting.

 Coccidia is one of the most common of these, as well as nematodes like roundworms and hookworms that are typically seen in the feces.

 Apart from diarrhea, untreated parasites can quickly make lizards lose weight and appetite, which can be fatal.

 Another dangerous infection that occurs due to parasites is cryptosporidiosis, but it’s not talked about often enough.
 The Cryptosporidium Saurophilum is a protozoan parasite that particularly infects lizards in the intestine, causing terrible diarrhea and weight loss.